brooklynrail/brooklynrail-platform/content/events/2022/11/prune-nourry-statues-also-breathe.md

 ---
 title: "Prune Nourry: Statues Also Breathe"
-deck: Featuring Nourry and Yasmeen Siddiqui
+deck: Featuring Nourry and Yasmeen Siddiqui, with Manal Kara
 summary: Artist Prune Nourry joins Rail contributor Yasmeen Siddiqui for a conversation.
 We conclude with a poetry reading by Manal Kara.
 people: